alepinzon/ci-github-checks-app/README.md

 # ci-github-checks-app
-This is a GitHub application that verifies the existence of a yml file.
+This is a GitHub application built with ruby that verifies the existence of a yml file.